dstefanov46/RC_2021/README.md

 ---
-As aforementioned, we also publish the code used to summarize the experiment results and create the tables shown in the report and supplementary material.
+As aforementioned, we also publish the code used to summarize the experiment results and create the tables shown in the **Reproducibility Report** and **Supplementary Material to Reproducibility Report**.
 To achieve this, run the Jupyter Notebook titled `evaluate_results.ipynb`.
 However, before this, download the folder with results accessible at the following [GDrive](https://drive.google.com/drive/folders/1TICOt9KUshRglZs8GnDCpNLbjnjcC0Dv?usp=sharing).
-The folder should be put in (the local copy of) this repository.
+The folder should be put in (the local copy of) this repository, and unzipped.
 That way the file `evaluate_results.ipynb` will execute with no problems.

 Here we offer a glimpse at Table 4 of our **Reproducibility Report**.
 This table was used to test authors' main claim that the newly proposed model `HierE2E`